kevinha298/-simple-auth-django-rest-api/README.md

 1) Open git bash from local repository directory

-2) Clone project from git to local repositorydirectory: git clone https://github.com/kevinha298/django-postgres-docker.git
+2) Clone project from remote git to local repositorydirectory: git clone https://github.com/kevinha298/django-postgres-docker.git

-3) Open open project in vs code: code .
+3) Open project in vs code:
+code .

 4) Create djangoapp folder at the root of the project to store Django files